Adroiti/docs-for-code-review-tools/TSLint/no-invalid-template-strings.md

-Pattern: No invalid template strings
+Pattern: Use of `${` in non-template string

 Issue: -

 ## Description

 Warns on use of `${` in non-template strings.
+Interpolation will only work for template strings.

 ## Further Reading